UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 ## Notes

 > [!CAUTION]
-> Retrosynthesis Workshop and Materials Disclaimer
+> Retrosynthesis Workshop and Materials Important Considerations

 The intention of these retrosynthesis workshops and materials is to provide **introductory, computer-based tutorials** for learning about **published open-source computational cheminformatics techniques** used in retrosynthesis prediction.
 These tutorials aim to familiarize end-users with **algorithm-driven methods for predicting synthetic routes**, using cheminformatics models to explore retrosynthesis.
 The primary purpose is to enhance end-user understanding of cheminformatics strategies for retrosynthetic information discovery, not to provide direct, practical laboratory guidance.